StoneStepsInc/exiv2-nuget/README.md

 did not provide any alternative ways to open file paths with characters outside of the currently selected Windows character set, such as Win-1252.
-Their intent appears to rely on Windows replacing various code pages with the UTF-8 code page, support for this solution in Windows is limited at this point.
+Their intent appears to rely on Windows replacing various code pages with the UTF-8 code page, but support for this solution in Windows is limited at this point.

-The Exiv2 source in this package is patched to restore limited file-only support for opening images with names comprised of valid Unicode characters (i.e. will not work with URLs).
+The Exiv2 source in this package is patched to restore limited file-only support for opening images with names comprised of valid Unicode characters.

 Use methods that take `std::filesystem:path` to open images via wide-character path methods.
 The original methods should